Secrets and Configuration – Pragmatic Approach

 os.environ["DB_SERVER_PORT"] = _read_config("db_server_port")

 One more thing that’s left is to ensure that environment variables are injected before the first test runs.
-It would also be nice if can ensure that the code executes only once per test session.
+It would also be nice if we can ensure that the code executes only once per test session.
 We can code this ourselves, but pytest has amazing autouse fixtures.
 You can read more about it here.
-We can place environment injection code inside a session scoped autouse fixture.
+We can place environment injection code inside a session-scoped autouse fixture.

 @pytest.fixture(scope="session", autouse=True)